janosvajda/rust-examples/aws-lambda-example-db/README.md

     --config-env prod \
     --enable-function-url # optional: publish Function URL
 ```

+Use the same profile you validated with `aws sts get-caller-identity` so the
+deployment targets the expected AWS account and region.

 The template provisions the DynamoDB table, IAM permissions, and the Lambda
 function.
 Output values include the API Gateway endpoint for the `/users`